NathanaelSpecht/Engine/INSTALL.md

 On Windows, you'll need these:
 - [MinGW-w64](https://mingw-w64.org).
 Download and install, following the instructions on the site.
 - After installing mingw, add the folder containing mingw32-make.exe to your PATH.
+- There may be more steps as Windows changes.
+Use your best judgement.

 ##### Libraries